-Zotero is free, and EndNote is free for ASU students, faculty, and staff.
+Zotero is free to anyone, while EndNote is free for ASU students, faculty, and staff.
 The Library buys it.

-Update -- Online EndNote says it's free to anyone now.
-If you sign up or sign in on campus or using Web of Science, you'll get 5GB storage for PDFs and notes, up from 2GB, and many more citation styles.
+EndNote Online is free to anyone now.
+If you sign up or sign in on campus, you'll get 5GB storage for PDFs and notes, up from 2GB, and many more citation styles.

 Zotero Getting started with Zotero.
 Use the Firefox add-on Zotero or use stand-alone Zotero, with extensions for Firefox, Chrome, and Safari..

 EndNote Getting started with EndNote

 EndNote Online Web-based EndNote (used to be called EndNote Web)

 Want to get started with Zotero or EndNote?
 Ask us about one-to-one and small group consultations, if these times do not work out. (wiswellj@ , abbottLT@ , or RAP request.)

 EndNote workshops - TBA - Contact John Wiswell, email@example.com